EliDetmers/SEMN/Design Files/UserGuide.md

 ## 5. Creating AI-Generated Images

 - Once the AI model is trained, you can start generating AI-generated images with the subject you uploaded.
-- Put prompts into the keyword box to describe what image you desire the model to create, be specific or dont be!
+- Put prompts into the keyword box to describe what image you desire the model to create, be specific or don't be!
 - Tap on the "Generate" or "Create" button to initiate the image creation process.
 - The app will use the trained AI model to generate images based on the subject you provided during the training phase.